- How To Ship Atv To Europe?

 or call us to do it for you:

 Enclosed Shipping Types

-There are several enclosed ways to ship ATV to Europe.
+There are several enclosed ways to ship ATVs to Europe.
 Among the most used, we name:

 - Crated: As the safest and most used way to transport ATVs and motorcycles, it involves fixing your automobile in a wooden crate on top of a pallet.
 The crating keeps your ATV safe and prevents it from bumping into other vehicles.

-There are a number of preparations you must make when using crated shipping.
+There are several preparations you must make when using crated shipping.
 You must disconnect the vehicle’s battery, drain its fluids, find/buy a big enough crate, and remove the mirrors and any other parts which stand out from the whole.

 Ways to obtain a crate: